 Webmasters commonly use one of these three main UXs to build a mobile version of a site:

 M.dot Websites – Also referred to as separate URLs, mobile-only websites basically create an entirely different version of your site for mobile users, complete with different URLs.
 These are often hosted on subdomains (ex: m.yoursite.com).

-Note: We don’t recommend m.dot sites.
+Update: As of 2019, Google strongly advises against m.dot sites.
 They’re less powerful for SEO (two different versions of a URL can confuse Google), and can also result in super-small mobile sites that will fare poorly in mobile-first indexing.

 Responsive design uses CSS to help the same HTML code — on the same URL — work for both mobile and desktop users.
 It uses “breakpoints” to adapt the design as it grows smaller — or larger.
 If you have a responsive (or adaptive, see below) website, there’s no need to build a separate mobile version.
 Google’s official recommendation is that webmasters build responsive websites.

 Adaptive design – Also known as dynamic serving, adaptive is similar to responsive because it allows one URL to serve both desktop and mobile users.
 However, it doesn’t serve the same version of the page to everyone.
 Instead, it codes several different versions of a page and swaps them out depending on what device you’re using.

 There’s a lot of debate on how responsive differs from adaptive, and if one is better than the other.
 Responsive techniques can also even be combined with adaptive ones to further refine the user experience.

 These buzzwords cropped up before many users were even using mobile devices, as developers have historically used these methods to adapt to a variety of different browser types.